automatecloud/dsc_collection/README.md

 ## Development

-Please create now issues at the official GitHub repo or send me pull requests to add additional examples/features.
+Please create new issues at the official GitHub repo or send me pull requests to add additional examples/features.

 ## Release Notes/Contributors/Etc **Optional**

-Please use this module with caution as this is Version 0.0.1!
+Please use this module with caution as it is 0.x.x Release!